Being an Active Bystander

-You don't have to do anything dramatic or extreme to make a difference in a dating violence situation or help prevent one from happening in the first place.
-A bystander action can be as simple as asking the person being abused if they are okay, telling a trusted adult, or offering helpful information.
-That's why being informed about this issue and the help that's available is key.
+There are steps that each of us can take to make a difference in a dating violence situation or to prevent one from happening in the first place.
+Such steps include asking the victim if they are okay, telling a trusted adult, or offering the victim resources and information.

-Knowing more will help you build your confidence in knowing when to speak up and when to seek additional help.
 It's often a simple act from a caring bystander that can be a lifeline to someone experiencing dating violence.
+That's why being educated on the issue and knowing where to get help is so important.

 This tool is called Know What to Do: Help Someone Experiencing Domestic or Dating Violence.